Caring for Special Babies & Children/Adults

 May Emerald Flower Moon

-A full moon on Saturday 3rd June 2023 will make the coastline more dangerous with rip currents stronger.
+A full moon on Friday June 21 2024 — Strawberry Moonwill make the coastline more dangerous with rip currents stronger.
 Swim within your depth on beaches with lifeguards.
-The sea still remaind cold so be aware.
+The sea still remain cold so be aware.
 Check www.watersafety.ie/lifeguards/.

 May’s birth flower is the Lily of the Valley.